janinedotgm/agave-checkout-gen/README.md

-# Agave Checkout Generator
+# Agave Package Isolator

-This tool helps generate sparse checkout commands for Agave packages, making it easier to work with specific packages from the Agave repository.
+A tool that helps you isolate and work with specific packages from the Agave repository by generating optimized sparse checkout commands and compatible Cargo.toml configurations.

 ## Prerequisites

 - Rust and Cargo installed
 - Git
-- Agave repository (will be needed for to run the scripts)
+- Agave repository (will be needed for analysis)

 ## Setup